nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 NCSDK-13058: Directed advertising does not work
   The directed advertising feature enabled with the :kconfig:option:`CONFIG_CAF_BLE_ADV_DIRECT_ADV` option does not work as intended.
-  Using directed advertising towards peers that enable privacy may result in connection establishing problems.
+  Using directed advertising towards peers that enable privacy might result in connection establishing problems.

   **Workaround:** Manually cherry-pick and apply commit with fix from main (commit hash: ``c61c677872943bcf7905ddeec8b24b07ae50752e``).

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0

-NCSDK-15675: Possible advertising start failure and module state error in :ref:`caf_ble_adv` If a new peer is selected twice in a quick succession, the second peer selection may cause an advertising start failure and a module state error reported by the :ref:`caf_ble_adv`.
+NCSDK-15675: Possible advertising start failure and module state error in :ref:`caf_ble_adv` If a new peer is selected twice in a quick succession, the second peer selection might cause an advertising start failure and a module state error reported by the :ref:`caf_ble_adv`.
   See the commit with fix mentioned in the workaround for details.

   **Workaround:** Manually cherry-pick and apply commit with fix from main (commit hash: ``934a25ac23125758e350b64bca23885486682109``).